 Real estate processes directly or indirectly concern private individuals/companies and public institutions in Turkey as in all over the world.
-Real estate value is an indispensable element in carrying out transactions such as sale-purchase, expropriation, land regulation and taxation related to the real estate.
-However, legal and institutional regulations are needed in relation to the determination, registration and management of values.
+Real estate value is an indispensable element in carrying out transactions such as sale-purchase, expropriation, land regulation and taxation related to real estate.
+However, legal and institutional regulations are needed in relation to determination, registration and management of values.

-Therefore, no significant problems occur when valuation is analyzed under two titles called private valuation and official valuation as the parties in private valuation have a right to decide freely no matter there are some internalized standards in the country-level.
+Therefore, valuation is analyzed under two titles called private valuation and official valuation even if there are some internalized standards in the country-level.
+As parties in private valuation have a right to decide freely, not too many problems occur.

-Value is defined as the total benefit and usage value provided by a property, and the material amount that can be taken in return to the property when given to someone else (Niṣancı, 2005).
-Being one of three basic features of land management, value is based on taxation, expropriation and securing the justice.
+Value is defined as total benefit and usage value provided by a property, and the amount of material that can be taken in return to the property when given to someone else (Nişancı, 2005).
+Being one of three basic features of land management, value is based on securing justice in taxation and expropriation.

 Today, many developed countries (Germany, Holland, Spain, etc.) have a Valuation Law or Regulation arranging real estate valuation activities.
 Some guidance documents have also been prepared in order to lead practitioners in the study.
-Thus, a centralized implementation of studies conducted in the national-level is achieved as well (Yomralioğlu, 2009).
+Thus, a centralized implementation of studies conducted in the national level is achieved as well (Yomralıoğlu, 2009).
 On the other hand, lack of creating an integrative structuring in legislative, administrative and technical aspects in developing countries causes problems in applications.
 Especially in recent years, there is a need for real estate value both in national and international standardization studies regarding spatial data.
-There is an e-state project aiming to; establish a Geographic Information System infrastructure in accordance with national-level technological developments and the inspire directive (National Geographic Information System of Turkey-TUCBS), create a web portal on which public institutions and organizations can provide users with geographical information which is under their responsibility through a common infrastructure, create the content standards of geographical data to respond to the needs of all user institutions, and determine geographical data interchange standards (TUCBS, 2010).
+There is an e-state project aiming to; establish a Geographic Information System infrastructure in accordance with national-level technological developments and INSPIRE directive (National Geographic Information System of Turkey-TUCBS), create a web portal on which public institutions and organizations can provide users with geographical information which is under their responsibility through a common infrastructure, create content standards of geographical data to respond to the needs of all user institutions, and determine geographical data interchange standards (TUCBS, 2010).